Campus and Apothecary Shoppe

 8:30 a.m. to 5:30 p.m.
 PST

-Demonstrate an in-depth, advanced knowledge base that maximizes the innovative use of information that reflects the current theories, best practices, and research in preparation for application or further research in the prevention and wellness industry.
+Integrate advanced knowledge that maximizes current theories, best practices, and research in integrative health for application in the health and wellness industry.

-Evaluate and generate best practices for CAM evidence-based healing methods.
+Evaluate best practices for evidence-based integrative health methodologies.

 Required Materials Course Pack: